 As part of its functions AEMO provides shared transmission services to users of the DTS.
 These services include the planning of future requirements and the procuring of augmentations in the DTS.
+In addition, AEMO is also the System Strength Service Provider responsible for the provision of system strength transmission services in Victoria.

-The costs which AEMO incurs in performing these functions (known as the Maximum Allowed Revenue (MAR)) are recovered by AEMO through charges to Transmission Customer.
+The costs which AEMO incurs in performing these functions (known as the Maximum Allowed Revenue (MAR)) are recovered by AEMO through charges to Transmission Customer and relevant System Strength Transmission Service Users.
 Most transmission charges are paid by distribution businesses, with some paid by large Transmission Customers directly connected to the DTS.
 AEMO's MAR is calculated as detailed in AEMO's Revenue Methodology, which is published on AEMO's website.